AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/WebSDK/ZkAsset/withdraw.md

 ], {})
 ```

-### Convert 10 units of zero-knowledge notes into 10 ERC20 tokens, to be owned by a third part
+### 2) Convert 10 units of zero-knowledge notes into 10 ERC20 tokens, to be owned by a third party
 ```js
 // Enable the SDK
 const apiKey = '7FJF5YK-WV1M90Y-G25V2MW-FG2ZMDV';